 Open Events provide safe opportunities for elementary age Chester children to explore and have fun while Chester County high school students can try out volunteering with low barriers to entry.
 These events help build trust in the Chester community that we are a faithful and dependable non-profit organization that has pure motives and is here for the long-haul.

 Four high school students lead this effort in the fall.
 The goal is to bring everything necessary to hold a carnival to Chester for a day of fun and entertainment, celebrating the fall season.
 75 high school students volunteer to make this day possible.
-Last year 1,200 Chester children participated in this free event which included: face painting, pumpkin painting, carnival games, inflatables, several live bands, a book give-away, as well as lots of free food and beverages.
+Typically, over 1,000 Chester children participate in this free event which include: face painting, pumpkin painting, carnival games, inflatables, several live bands, a book give-away, as well as lots of free food and beverages.

 Each fall, we collect new donated toys and bring them to Chester, PA for a special, invitation-only Toy Store.
 500 selected children, receive a special invite to come and “shop” for their Christmas presents.
 Each child is matched up with a personal shopper and the pair goes through the Toy Store together.
 After choosing Christmas presents for themselves, the children then get to go shop for their parents or loved one while their own gifts are being wrapped.

 Henderson ice hockey players lead this event every spring.
 The goal is to bring 120 Chester 3rd – 5th graders, who BOTH live and go to school in Chester, to Ice Line in West Chester.
 120 Chester County high school ice hockey players volunteer to teach them how to ice skate.
 The skaters from 9 different Chester County high schools are paired with the Chester children for a few hours and everyone has a ball, skating and enjoying dinner and dessert together!

 “How good and pleasant it is when God’s people live together in unity!”
 Psalm 133:1